” is the sum of a remainder of an unbalanced equation inherent in the programming of the Matrix”- The Architect, The Matrix Reloaded

 The largest part of the battle is in our heads, believing that we even belong in this struggle.
 That God wants us to do more than survive underground.
 He wants us to wake up, and walk in all that He has given us.
 Because we are required if this world is to be saved, reconciled to God.
 That looks ridiculous in print.
 It doesn’t make sense if others knew you or me the way we know ourselves.
 That means that we are not here by accident, that God understood our failures, shortcomings, and besetting sins long before He chose us.
 He knew that about us before He ever sent His Son.

 As a kid, I always thought that I had been born into the wrong time period, that somehow I was better suited to have lived in another place and time.
-That God had made a mistake and that it would have been better, more exciting, easier, or more fulfilling had I entered time at another point.
+That God had made a mistake and that it would have been better, more exciting, easier, or more fulfilling had I entered the space-time continuum at another point.
 I have come to understand, I think, what the words of Irenaeus, “the Glory of God is man fully alive”, really means.
 That I bring Glory to God when I am walking in the fullness of who he made me.
 Here and now.
 Even in my incompleteness.
+That’s hard for me to accept.

 It is our job to fight past the allure, deception, and condemnation of this life, to discover the joy of unique excellence in our own personal context.
 To become fully alive.
-And then pray for grace and strength to live that out here and now until our end.
+And then pray for grace and strength to live that out here and now until our end, living those around us.

 Most people want to believe that their lives matter, that they are here for a reason.
 Only a few actually discover what that is, come fully alive, and live that out to the Glory of God.
 Looking at my own life, I see how I was redirected and given the substitute, the vaccination to real life.
 But it is not too late, if you believe the Gospel.

-Jesus words ring loudly regarding money, the accumulation of things, and following the crowd that walks into the wide gate.
+Jesus words ring loudly regarding money, the accumulation of things, and following the crowd that does, walking into the wide gate.

 God will protect His own in the midst of it, but that’s not to say that we won’t experience tribulation along the way.
 Joseph was sold into slavery in Egypt by his brothers, and his family experienced great famine.
 Daniel was carried off to Babylon, and spent many sleepless nights praying, seeking God’s wisdom and direction, becoming an enduring testimony to God’s faithfulness.